Chobani Founder & CEO on Putting Humanity First (Blog Post)March 9, 2021

 At the 2021 Catalyst Awards, Chobani Founder & CEO Hamdi Ulukaya will keynote a conversation on how to create an environment in which marginalized communities are empowered, paving the way—through support and upskilling—for a more equitable future for all.

-Catalyst’s Karina Schroeder asked Ulukaya about his own experiences and how they have shaped his diversity, equity, and inclusion (DEI) philosophy.
+Catalyst’s Karina Schroeder asked Ulukaya, who is also a Catalyst Board member, about his own experiences and how they have shaped his diversity, equity, and inclusion (DEI) philosophy.

 Q: How have your own experiences shaped your commitment to diversity, equity, and inclusion?